If you’re looking to purchase a Bluehost product, you may be overwhelmed with so many offers, plans, discounts and sometimes hidden fees.

 |Price for 1 year (after renewal)||$39.99 a month||$59.99 a month||$89.99 a month||$129.99 a month|

 * The RAM memory has a direct impact on the server performance, the higher the RAM the more concurrent tasks the server can perform (so the faster it’ll be).

-Additionally, it comes with SiteLock to increase your site’s security and a CDN that will speed up your WordPress site.
+Additionally, it comes with SiteLock to increase your site’s security by running automatic malware scans.
+Additionally, you’ll get access to a CDN (Content Delivery Network) that will speed up your WordPress site.